Śūraṅgama Mantra: Practice

-Various eminent monastics and masters have provided commentary regarding the benefits and meaning of the Śūraṅgama mantra.
-A prominent example in modern times was the Chan Buddhist master Hsuan Hua, who heavily promoted and popularised the use of the mantra in North America and the Sinophone world as he valued it as fundamental to Buddhism's existence.
+Various eminent monastics and masters have provided commentaries regarding the benefits and meaning of the Śūraṅgama Mantra, such as the eminent Qing dynasty (1644–1912) Huayan monk Baiting Xufa (柏亭續法, 1641–1728), who translated the mantra and provided a commentary regarding the significance of each of its sections as well as the deities summoned by it.
+His translation and commentary has remained influential in contemporary Chinese Buddhist practice.
+Another prominent example in modern times was the Chan Buddhist master Hsuan Hua, who heavily promoted and popularised the use of the mantra in North America and the Sinophone world as he valued it as fundamental to the existence of Buddhism.